Dark-Gran/KarmaAppetite/README.md

   ![alt text](thumb.png)

-This is a mod for the Rain World game, enhancing all playable characters.
+This is a mod for the Rain World game v1.5, enhancing all playable characters.

 Installation: Uses [Partiality](https://github.com/PartialityModding/PartialityLauncher) for compatibility (however untested).